 8.)
 Visit the Strip District and eat lunch at Gaucho Parilla

-Strolling down Penn Avenue in the strip district is a great way to mix with locals and get a taste of Pittsburgh culture.
+Strolling down Penn Avenue in the Strip district is a great way to mix with locals and get a taste of Pittsburgh culture.
 Gazing upon an endless sea of black and yellow, packed with locals saying things like “yinz” and “yunz” makes you ponder if your scene.
-The answer is yes and prepare yourself to taste some of the best food in the city.
+The answer is yes and prepares yourself to taste some of the best food in the city.